 Most people infected with genital herpes have very minimal or no signs or symptoms of their disease.
 The first attack of herpes usually follows this course:

 - Skin on or near the sex organ becomes inflamed.
 Skin may burn, itch, or be painful.

-- Blister-like sores appear on or near the sex organs.
+- A small cluster of blister-like sores appear on the skin near the sex organs.

 - Sores open, scab over, and then heal.